 Podcasts are defined as “a digital audio file made available on the Internet for downloading to a computer or mobile device, typically available as a series, new installments of which can be received by subscribers automatically.”
 You can listen to a podcast anytime while you’re standing in a coffee shop, walking from your office, or even when you do your yoga.
 These days, with remote working becoming more popular, people are nurses to podcasts as a break from staring at their computers.
 If you are looking to take care of your health or getting educated from experts in the field, healthcare podcasts help you understand more of what is going on in the medical industry.
-Personal health is something people should take care of or pay attention to prior to getting sick.
+Personal health is something people should take care of or pay attention to before getting sick.

 1. The Oncology Nursing Podcast